techascent/tech.ml.dataset/README.md

 ;;Joins (left, right, inner) are all implemented.

-;;Columnwise arithmetic manipulations are provided via the ;;tech.v2.datatype.functional namespace.
+;;Columnwise arithmetic manipulations (+,-, and many more) are provided via the ;;tech.v2.datatype.functional namespace.

+;;Datetime columns can be operated on - plus,minus, get-years, get-days, and ;;many more - uniformly via the tech.v2.datatype.datetime.operations namespace.

 ;;There is much more.
 Please checkout the walkthough and try it out!
 ```